jweissenberger/code-engine/ReadMe.md

 The 12 Billion parameter Codex model is only correct 28% of the time on the HumanEval benchmark when you give it 1 shot on each problem, but if you give it 100 attempts, it gets a correct answer for each problem 72% of the time.

 This is the advantage that Code Engine provides.
-It provides these code models multiple attempts to solve a given problem and then verifies the generated code against a provided test case.
+It provides these code models with multiple attempts to solve a given problem and then verifies the generated code against a provided test case.

-This allows the service to be far more accurate than other ML coding tools and creates much more production-ready solutions because the outputs have been verified against a test case.
+This allows Code Engine to be far more capable than other ML coding tools and allows it to create production-ready solutions that have been verified by your test cases.

 ## Premium Service